RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 ![](images/ai/ai_smart_assistance_6.png)

-- **Enable smart completion** shows ChatGPT icon in SQL Editor.
-If this options is not selected, you can enable ChatGPT in Preferences.
+- **Enable smart completion** shows the ChatGPT icon in SQL Editor.
+If this option is not selected, you can enable ChatGPT in Preferences.

 - **API token** it's a secret key from the OpenAI platform.
 [Where to find a secret key](#receive-api-key)

-- **Include source in query comment** — select this option if you want see the request in human language in the SQL Editor before the generated query.
+- **Include source in query comment** — select this option if you want to see the request in human language in the SQL Editor before the generated query.

 - **Execute SQL immediately** — select this option if you want to run SQL query just after translation.